 Jeff has earned many accolades for his patent litigation work.
 In 2017, he was recognized by the National Law Journal as an “IP Trailblazer.”
-Chambers reports a client’s description of him as “terrific and extremely knowledgeable in the patent office on IPR procedures” and portrays him as “an expert Hatch-Waxman litigator with extensive experience in district court and appellate proceedings.”
+Chambers reports clients’ descriptions of him as “terrific and extremely knowledgeable in the patent office on IPR procedures,” “a go-to adviser because of his exceptional case development skills and strategy,” and “an expert Hatch-Waxman litigator with extensive experience in district court and appellate proceedings.”
 In 2003, Jeff was named by the American Lawyer as one of the top 45 lawyers in the U.S. under 45 across all disciplines.

 - Sidley received the “Chambers Award for Excellence” from Chambers USA in the Intellectual Property category.
 Sidley’s Intellectual Property group was named “Team of the Year” in 2014 and 2011.